TZer0/Putting-Butts-In-Your-Mouth/README.md

 Improvements over original implementation:
 * Use native regex format - easier to write catch-all replacements.
 * Simplified code, easier to understand and variable names make sense.
-* Replacements have been moved to a separate file.
 * Replacements are a list rather than dictionary - guaranteed order.

 This work is public domain because I really don't care about what license two tiny js files for replacing words on webpages should go under.